FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 {: vspace="0"}

 Flags (1 octet):
 : Several flag bits.
 The leftmost bit of the Flags field in {{figure2}} is the Confed_Segment flag (Flags-CS).
 The Flags-CS flag is set to 1 to indicate that the FC-BGP speaker that constructed this FC segment is sending the UPDATE message to a peer AS within the same AS confederation {{RFC5065}}.
 (That is, a sequence of consecutive Confed_Segment flags are set in an FC-BGP UPDATE message whenever, in a non-FC-BGP UPDATE message, an AS_PATH segment of type AS_CONFED_SEQUENCE occurs.)
 In all other cases, the Flags-CS flag is set to 0.
-The second rightmost bit (i.e., the second highest) of the Flags field in {{figure2}} is the Route_Server flag (Flags-RS).
+The second leftmost bit (i.e., the second highest) of the Flags field in {{figure2}} is the Route_Server flag (Flags-RS).
 The Flags-RS flag is set to 1 to indicate that the FC segment is added by a route server, but the AS number will never appear in the AS_PATH attribute.
-The remaining 6-bit of the Flags field are unassigned.
+The third leftmost bit of the Flags field in {{figure2}} is the BGPsec flag (Flags-B).
+The Flags-B flag is set to 1 to indicate that the BGPsec extension is enabled.
+The router MUST use Secure_Path information wrapped in the BGPsec_Path attribute if it cannot find the AS_PATH attribute.
+The remaining 5 bits of the Flags field are unassigned.
 They MUST be set to 0 by the sender and ignored by the receiver.

 Signature Length (2 octets):
 : It only contains the length of the Signature field in octets, not including other fields.